 Capital Needed to Start Samosa Business

 The capital needed to start a samosa business is not as much as the capital needed to start a small chops business and this is because in samosa business you do not need the same equipment you needed to start small chops to make samosa.

 In fact, if you already have some of these equipment already at home you can start your own samosa business with a capital as low as #20,000 using most of your capital to buy ingredients for your samosa business.

 So how much do you really need as capital to start your samosa business in Nigeria.
 Well, it depends and it is relative.
 However, you can start the snacks business with capital within #20,000 – #100,000.

-How to start samosa business in Nigeria.
+Here are steps on how to start samosa business in Nigeria easily.

 1. Learn how to Make Samosa

 When it comes to starting a samosa business in Nigeria and making profits from it, the first step you need to take is to first learn how to make samosa.
 Learning how to make samosa is very important because it is the life of the business.

 Imagine you wanting to start a chin chin business in Nigeria and you do not know how to make a tasty chin chin.
 Except you are outsourcing the production of the chin chin and you’re handling the selling part, your chin chin business is doom for failure right from the start.